dpaddon/IRGAN/README.md

 # IRGAN

-This repository hosts the experimental code for SIGIR 2017 paper "IRGAN: A Minimax Game for Unifying Generative and Discriminative Information Retrieval Models".

-More detailed instructions will be provided soon.

-For any questions, you can report issue here.
+This repository contains the IRGAN code to accompany our group submission for the COMPGI23 Intro to Deep Learning module.
+This was initially cloned from https://github.com/geek-ai/irgan, and the version here is the original code ported to Python 3.